What's the Problem?

 - 13-oz. boxes containing “P&S RAVIOLI COMPANY 12 JUMBO MEAT RAVIOLI” with a use-by date of 11/30/2020 and lot code 20121.

-The products bear establishment number “EST. 2736” inside the USDA mark of inspection, FSIS said.
+The products bear the establishment number “EST. 2736” inside the USDA mark of inspection, FSIS said.
 These items were shipped to retail locations in New Jersey and Pennsylvania.

 The problem was discovered when P&S Ravioli Company was notified that a sample of their product had tested positive for E. coli O157:H7.
-P&S Ravioli Company notified FSIS of the sampling results and subsequently controlled all product remaining for sale.
+P&S Ravioli Company notified FSIS of the sampling results and subsequently controlled all products remaining for sale.

 If you purchased any ravioli products that are affected by this health alert, you should either discard them immediately or return them to the point of purchase for a refund, FSIS said.
 Anyone concerned about a potential E. coli infection should contact their physician immediately.